Of all the supplements in veganism, B12 is hands-down the most hot-button issue within the community.

 The Jarrow B12 formula is available in several flavors and doses, going all the way up to 5,000mcg capsules.
 These high-dose supplements are perfect for people with pernicious anemia, or who have intestinal problems and have trouble absorbing vitamin B12 through food or lower dose supplements.

-The two-pack of Deva Vegan Sublingual B12 vitamins are available via Amazon Prime with hundreds of positivecustomer reviews.
+The two-pack of Deva Vegan Sublingual B12 vitamins are available via Amazon Prime with a vast number of positive customer reviews.

 What We Love

 These capsules combine B12 with B6 and Folic acid for the most effective protection against Hyperhomocysteinemia, a condition linked to heart disease.
 Additionally, the quick-dissolving tablets are easy to take, described as reminiscent of a chewable, but with less artificial taste and crumbly texture.

 These capsules contain xylitol, a sweetener that can cause gastric distress for certain people.
 If you’re very sensitive or allergic to artificial sweeteners, you may want to substitute another product.Check Price on Amazon